 - Elsewhere iPhone glasses make videos 3D3D goggles on the cheap - and they work!

-- Apple VR & AR investigationWe build the case that Cupertino is working on AR and VR
+- Apple VR & AR investigationWe build the case that the Cupertino company is working on AR and VR

 - 8 awesome future AR experiencesAugmented reality is so close, we can almost touch it

-- AR: Then, now & nextFrom HoloLens to Pokémon Go, we look at the past, present and future of AR
+- AR: Then, now & nextThe past, present and future of AR

 They look almost exactly like regular sunglasses, another big deal.
 And even though the Oakley is much more expensive at $449 to the Spectacles' $129.99, that's still less than half the price of Glass.
 In its defence it was never a consumer product but hey, everyone treated it like one and it suffered as a result.